hdai/elo_tennis/README.md

 ## Historical ATP Ranking using the Elo rating system

-After reading *FiveThirtyEight*'s piece about how [Serena Williams stacks up against all-time female greats](http://fivethirtyeight.com/features/serena-williams-and-the-difference-between-all-time-great-and-greatest-of-all-time/#fn-2) using the Elo rating system, I attempted to apply the same rating system to men's tennis.
+After reading *FiveThirtyEight*'s piece about how [Serena Williams stacks up against all-time female greats](http://fivethirtyeight.com/features/serena-williams-and-the-difference-between-all-time-great-and-greatest-of-all-time/#fn-2) using the Elo rating system, I attempted to apply the same rating system to men's tennis with Python. *FiveThirtyEight* applied [the elo rating system to men's tennis](http://fivethirtyeight.com/features/djokovic-and-federer-are-vying-to-be-the-greatest-of-all-time/) as well.

 > The [Elo Rating system](https://en.wikipedia.org/wiki/Elo_rating_system) was developed by Arpad Elo originally to estimate the strength of chess players.
 Each player's elo rating is based on their prior results.
 When two chess players enter a match, the system can calculate the expected outcome using each player's rating and then updates each player's rating once the match has concluded.